 Mental Health Resources

 These mental health resources provide mental wellness tips and specific directories for Black individuals to seek licensed therapists who are also Black or trained to be culturally sensitive.

 This resource is an online space dedicated to encouraging the mental wellness of Black women and girls and includes a directory of therapists, as well as a podcast and community.

 This online directory provides a streamlined way to find a Black therapist while also providing additional mental health resources.

 BEAM is an online directory of licensed Black therapists who are certified to provide telemental health services.

-Inclusive Therapists is a directory of therapists who are trained to provide culturally sensitive care, and many are trained to work through racial trauma.
+Inclusive Therapists is a directory of therapists who are trained to provide culturally sensitive care, including through times like racial trauma.

-Open Path Collective is committed to providing affordable online and in-person therapy sessions, and also offers online wellness classes.
+Open Path Collective is committed to providing affordable online and in-person therapy sessions and offers online wellness classes.

 The Loveland Foundation is committed to helping people of color, especially Black women and girls, receive therapy by providing funding and access.

-Liberate is the #1 meditation app for those who are Black, Indigenous, or a Person of Color.
-According to their website, "The app is designed to support BIPOC people on their path to healing by naming and offering resources for common cultural experiences, like internalized racism and micro-aggressions."
+Liberate is the #1 meditation app for Black, Indigenous, or People of Color.
+According to their website, the app was originally designed to support BIPOC people on their path to healing by naming and offering resources for common cultural experiences, like internalized racism and micro-aggressions.